 - breath stacking

 Talk to your doctor about what therapy is best for your child.

 Good hand washing and staying away from people who are ill can help avoid infections.
 All children with a NMC should have a flu immunisation every year.
 Your child may also benefit from a booster pneumococcal pneumonia immunisation to help prevent infection caused by different types of Streptococcus pneumoniae bacteria.

 If immunisations aren't free for your child with a neuromuscular condition, you could contact the Muscular Dystrophy Association NZ.
 They may be able to help with the cost.
-Check the link to their website below (under 'External links and downloads').

 Some children cannot swallow well and are at risk of food or liquid going down the wrong way into the lungs (aspiration).
 This can lead to repeated chest infections.
 These children may need a feeding tube.
 Feeding tubes prevent these problems and provide nutrition.
 Feeding tubes can be:

 - a tube surgically placed into the stomach ('PEG')

 Find out more about tube feeding

 What are the treatments for sleeping problems in neuromuscular conditions?

 Children with NMC can be more likely to have sleep disordered breathing.
 Risk factors and treatments are similar to healthy children.